-What Is Sentinel Node Breast Biopsy?
+What Is a Sentinel Lymph Node Breast Biopsy?

-A sentinel node is the first lymph a tumor drains into.
+The sentinel node is the first lymph node that a tumor drains into.
 So, it’s the first place that cancer is likely to spread.
 In breast cancer, the sentinel node is usually one of the axillary lymph nodes in the armpit.
-A sentinel node breast biopsy can be performed at the same time as a lumpectomy or a mastectomy.
+A sentinel lymph node biopsy can be performed at the same time as a lumpectomy or a mastectomy.
 During the biopsy, one or more lymph nodes are removed.
 These are sent to the lab to be studied.
 If there are cancer cells in the sentinel node, this means the cancer has likely spread outside the breast.
 But if no cancer cells are found in the sentinel node, this means the cancer has probably not spread.
 A sentinel node biopsy gives the doctors valuable information, with less risk to you than some other procedures.

 How Is the Sentinel Node Found?